-5. If an employer elects to have a written personnel policy regarding the terms and conditions of employment, such personnel policy, as the same may be amended from time to time, shall be continuously maintained at the office of such employer where personnel matters are administered.

-- 6. Nothing in this section shall be construed to abrogate any conflicting provisions of any collective bargaining agreement. - 7.
+- 5. If an employer elects to have a written personnel policy regarding the terms and conditions of employment, such personnel policy, as the same may be amended from time to time, shall be continuously maintained at the office of such employer where personnel matters are administered. - 6.
+Nothing in this section shall be construed to supersede the terms of a collective bargaining agreement, provided, however, that such agreement provides at least substantially similar access by an employee to their personnel records as that provided by this section. - 7.
 Any violation of this section by an employer or any other person shall be punished by a fine of not less than five hundred nor more than twenty-five hundred dollars.
 This section shall be enforced by the attorney general. - 8.
-No employer or any other person shall discharge, threaten, penalize, or in any other manner discriminate or retaliate against any employee who exercises his or her rights under this section.
-As used in this section, to threaten, penalize, or in any other manner discriminate or retaliate against an employee includes, but is not limited to, threatening to contact or contacting United States immigration authorities or otherwise reporting or threatening to report an employee's suspected citizenship or immigration status or the suspected citizenship or immigration status of an employee's family or household member, as defined in subdivision two of section four hundred fifty-nine-a of the social services law, to a federal, state or local agency. - 9.
-An employee may bring a civil action in a court of competent jurisdiction against any employer or persons alleged to have discriminated or retaliated against him or her for the exercise of his or her rights under this section.
+No employer or any other person shall discharge, threaten, penalize, or in any other manner discriminate or retaliate against any employee who exercises such employee's rights under this section.
+As used in this section, to threaten, penalize, or in any other manner discriminate or retaliate against an employee includes, but is not limited to, threatening to contact or contacting United States immigration authorities or otherwise reporting or threatening to report an employee's suspected citizenship or immigration status or the suspected citizenship or immigration status of an employee's family or household member, as defined in subdivision two of section four hundred fiftynine-a of the social services law, to a federal, state or local agency. - 9.
+An employee may bring a civil action in a court of competent jurisdiction against any employer or persons alleged to have discriminated or retaliated against such employee for the exercise of such employee's rights under this section.
 The court shall have jurisdiction to restrain violations of this section, within two years of such violation, regardless of the dates of employment of the employee, and to order all appropriate relief, including: enjoining the conduct of any person or employer; ordering payment of liquidated damages, costs, and reasonable attorneys' fees to the employee by the person or entity in violation; and, where the person or entity in violation is an employer, ordering rehiring or reinstatement of the employee to his or her former position with restoration of seniority or an award of front pay in lieu of reinstatement, and an award of lost compensation and damages (including, but not limited to, compensatory and punitive damages), costs and reasonable attorneys' fees.
 Liquidated damages shall be calculated as an amount not more than twenty thousand dollars.
 The court shall award liquidated damages to every employee aggrieved under this section, in addition to any other remedies permitted by this section. - 10.
-At or before the commencement of any action under this section, notice thereof shall be served upon the attorney general by the employ- - § 2.
-This act shall take effect on the sixtieth day after it shall 44 have become a law.
-Effective immediately, the addition, amendment, 45 and/or repeal of any rule or regulation necessary for the implementation 46 of this act on its effective date are authorized to be made and 47 completed on or before such effective date.
+At or before the commencement of any action under this section, notice thereof shall be served upon the attorney general by the employee. - § 2.
+This act shall take effect on the sixtieth day after it shall 48 have become a law.
+Effective immediately, the addition, amendment, 49 and/or repeal of any rule or regulation necessary for the implementation 50 of this act on its effective date are authorized to be made and 51 completed on or before such effective date.